 - Set the right ambience

-Wherever you go, the atmosphere is important, so why should it be any different in your home?
+Wherever you go, the so why should it be any different in your home?
 Your guests will appreciate an ambience that makes them feel relaxed and welcome.
 This can be done with simple things such as lighting, music and even a vase of fresh flowers.

 - Be flexible